- Summer Camp

 Master’s program staff will earn certifications in Lifeguarding, First Aid/CPR, and as a Level 1 Ropes Course Practitioner.
 These certifications will be provided by Sky Ranch as a part of our extensive staff training.
 Due to the strenuous physical nature of the Lifeguarding certification, it is recommended that you visit www.RedCross.org for details on the necessary prerequisites.

 Clinton began working for Sky Ranch on summer staff in 1996.
 He served continuously throughout college and in 2000 served as an Intern.
 After graduation from the University of Kansas, he worked for a camp in the Hill Country called Camp Champions where he was the Lower Camp Boys Director.
 While at Camp Champions he married Jill, whom he met while working at Sky Ranch.
-Clinton and Jill in 2005 returned to Sky Ranch and in 2006, he helped start the Legacy Fellowship as its first Manager.
-After serving at Sky Ranch full-time for ten years he began took over leading the Legacy Programs in both Texas and Colorado.
+In 2005, Clinton and Jill returned to Sky Ranch and in 2006, he helped start the Legacy Fellowship as its first Manager.
+After serving at Sky Ranch full-time for ten years, he now leads the Legacy Programs in both Texas and Colorado.
 Jill and Clinton have three wonderful children, Cannon, Nixon and Austen.

 Doug began working for Sky Ranch in the summer of 2011, at Sky Ranch Cave Springs in OK, prior to leaving in 2013 to create the bridge year, Base Camp program at Horn Creek in Westcliffe, CO.
 When Horn Creek became Sky Ranch Horn Creek in the winter of 2015, Doug was asked to implement the Legacy Fellowship into the ministry at Sky Ranch Horn Creek.
 Doug grew up in Southern California where he met his wife Holly.
 Both Doug and Holly graduated from The Master’s College, and together have served in a variety of roles within youth ministry over the past 20 years.
 Doug and Holly have four wonderful children, Jonah, Ivy, Levi, Lucy.